MicrosoftDocs/fabric-docs/docs/cicd/cicd-overview.md

 # What is CI/CD in Microsoft Fabric?

 CI/CD, or continuous integration and continuous deployment allows organizations to maintain software quickly and efficiently.
-CI/CD facilitates an effective process for getting products out quickly by continuously delivering updated code into production and ensuring an ongoing flow of new features and bug fixes using the most efficient delivery method.
+CI/CD facilitates an effective process for releasing products quickly by continuously delivering updated code into production and ensuring an ongoing flow of new features and bug fixes using the most efficient delivery method.

 ## Continuous integration